 5. Revive your hair.

 By day three, you may notice that your locks are starting to get a bit limp.
-Revive them with a dry shampoo like the Dove Volume and Fullness Dry Shampoo whose formula absorbs your hair oils as it cleans and revives your hair.
+Revive them with a dry shampoo like Love Beauty and Planet Coconut Water & Mimosa Flower Dry Shampoo whose formula absorbs your hair oils as it cleans and revives your hair.
 Simply spritz some dry shampoo onto your roots and then use your fingers or a comb to distribute product throughout your ends.

 Blowouts are an easy way to achieve a gorgeous style that’ll leave your hair polished and looking refreshed.
 We hope these tips help you hold onto this gorgeous style a little longer.